Badei3o/digital-electronics/chapter3.md

 ### Static 0 hazards

-A static-0 hazard is the possibility of a circuit to produce a 1 glitch at the ouput, static hazards can occur in two-level **OR-AND** circuits.:w
+A static-0 hazard is the possibility of a circuit to produce a 1 glitch at the ouput, static hazards can occur in two-level **OR-AND** circuits.